ChitrarthVasdev/task-1-Data-Cleaning-and-Preprocessing/README.md

 This project demonstrates how to clean and preprocess a raw dataset using **Python and Pandas** on **Google Colab**.
 The dataset contains metadata about Netflix titles.
 After cleaning, a refined CSV file is saved and ready for analysis.

 ---
+#THE DATASET USED FOR THIS TASK IS NETFLIX MOVIES AND TV SHOWS FROM KAGGLE

 ## 🧾 Dataset Overview